tooploox/oya/README.md

 Add an example task to the bottom of the generated `Oyafile`:

+    $ cat Oyafile
+    Project: project

     build: |
       echo "Hello, world"

-> A task name is any valid camel-case identifier starting with a lower case
+A task is simply a bash-compatible script.
+Its name is any valid camel-case identifier starting with a lowercase letter.

-> letter.
-Identifiers starting with caps are reserved by Oya.
+> Identifiers starting with caps are reserved by Oya.

 List available tasks: